 A Quick Reference Guide

-Green – replacing other coloured vouchers which will be phased out in 2021
+Green Voucher – replaced other coloured vouchers which were phased out in 2021

-White – Non-members paid cash (not part of daily ACTRA minimum)
+White (cash) Voucher – Non-members paid cash (not part of daily ACTRA minimum)

 There are different payment calculations for full member and apprentice and non-members.
 Anyone who is not a full member needs a permit paid on their behalf, hence “permittee”.